-The preparation of the EU Adaptation Strategy was supported from December 2011 till February 2013 by the project contract (CLIMA.C.3/SER/2011/0026) undertaken by the Environment Agency Austria (EAA) together with AEA Technology plc (AEA), Alterra, FEEM Servizi Srl (FEEM) and Fresh Thoughts Consulting (FT).
+The preparation of the EU Adaptation Strategy was supported from December 2011 until February 2013 by the project contract (CLIMA.C.3/SER/2011/0026) undertaken by the Environment Agency Austria (EAA) together with AEA Technology plc (AEA), Alterra, FEEM Servizi Srl (FEEM) and Fresh Thoughts Consulting (FT).

 FT covered the following tasks:

-- Assessment of climate change impacts on agriculture, forestry, water, coastal zones, marine environment, social issues
+- Assessment of climate change impacts on agriculture, forestry, water, coastal zones, marine environment, social issues;

-- Development of a stakeholder participation process
+- Development of a stakeholder participation process;

-- Support to the public participation process
+- Support for the public participation process;

-- Organisation of 5 stakeholder meetings, 3 lunchtime seminars for EU Commission staff and 2 expert seminars
+- Organisation of 5 stakeholder meetings, 3 lunchtime seminars for EU Commission staff and 2 expert seminars.

 Related Events